 This course covers the theories and practical applications of word processing.
 Column layouts, merging, sorting and selecting, and basic graphic features are covered.
 Two lecture hours and two laboratory hours per week.
-Prerequisite: OFT 155 or permission of the department head.
+Prerequisite: OFT 155 with a grade of "C" or better or permission of the department head.
 Laboratory fee: \$10.
 Usually offered in the fall and spring.